 1. Soak up the sights of the city from The Library of Birmingham’s secret garden

 It still surprises us that so few people know about The Library of Birmingham’s secret garden.
 Climb to the seventh level to witness unbeatable views of the city.
 Ideal in this gorgeous weather we’re having and a fantastic way to rekindle your love for the city.
 It’s not all about the sights either.
-As beautiful greenery, the surrounding modern architecture and winding pathways make it an escape from the hustle and bustle below.
-Just borrow a book from the library and settle down in the sunshine!
-(The secret garden is surprisingly quiet and peaceful.)

 3. Escape the city with a trip to the seaside